mareloraby/mareloraby/README.md

 - :mortar_board: Senior computer science and engineering student @ GUC.
-- ⚡ Currently working on an NLP project.
 - :eyes: Interested in ML, NLP, and data analytics.
 I also enjoy front-end development.
 - :seedling: Beginner mindset (always open to learning)
 - :mailbox: How to reach me: maryam.eloraby@gmail.com